How to Grow Your Own Gourmet Salad Greens

 - Beet greens can grow crowded together, so there's no need to thin the extra seedlings

 - Harvest the outer/oldest leaves and more will grow back every few days

 - Beet greens contain more nutrients than a beetroot, including high amounts antioxidants, phosphorus and zinc!

 - Golden frills is a variety of mustard greens with a slightly peppery taste

-- Harvest these leaves young for a milder flavor
+- Harvest the leaves young for a milder flavor

 - Mustard greens are detoxifying, help with eyesight and boost healthy skin

-- Harvest these in the same way of harvesting any baby tender green or cut-lettuce
+- Harvest these in the same way of harvesting any tender green

 French Breakfast Radish